 With our recipe for Caesar salad dressing, you don’t need a blender.
 You just need a good mixing bowl and whisk.
 You do also need a bit of time.
 We recommend that you refrigerate this dressing 2 hours prior to serving it.

 This dressing is so easy to make.
 You can make it in 10 minutes without a blender!

 - First, we add lemon, mustard, Worcestershire, minced garlic, and vinegar in a large mixing bowl.
 Whisk until well blended.

-- Then add in the mayonnaise and whisk until blended.
+- Then add in the mayonnaise (you can buy egg-free mayo if desired) and whisk until blended.